 This post may contain affiliate links.
 Please read our disclosure for more info.

-We have prepared the perfect 20 minute yoga routine for beginners that incorporates some of the most basic yoga poses to stretch, calm, and tone your entire body.
+This 20 minute yoga routine for beginners incorporates some of the most basic yoga poses to stretch, calm, and tone your entire body.

 No matter what your purpose for starting yoga is, I’m glad you have begun, and am happy to walk along the journey with you into showing you just how amazing yoga can be.

 This beginner yoga routine consists of 16 poses.
-Try to hold each for 15 seconds, repeat the sequence four times (two times on each side), and rest for one minute between sets and one minute at the end of your last set.
+Try to hold each for 15 seconds (or five slow breaths), repeat the sequence four times (two times on each side), and rest for one minute between sets and one minute at the end of your last set.

-The poses for the 20 minute yoga workout are:
+The poses for this 20 minute yoga workout are:

 - Cat-Cow– 15 seconds